EliasNimlandLind/EliasNimlandLind/README.md

 ## About me
-I am a studying software development, foucusing on security.
+I have studied software development, foucusing on security.
 Proprietary softwares I have contributed to includes [AIWhatIf](https://aiwhatif2.nightingale.uni-mainz.de/), developed as a part of the Nightingale project.

 Languages:
   - C#